 Rooted in our Catholic Intellectual Tradition, St. Ambrose is a welcoming community guided by faith, learning and justice.
-Through the university's Campus Ministry Department, students are able to engage in a number of faith-based activities, no matter their religious denomination.
+Through the university's Campus Ministry Department, students can engage in many faith-based activities, no matter their religious denomination.

 But even if you aren't Catholic, Ambrose is a great place to come and explore your beliefs.
 Our inclusiveness and respect for other faiths encourages students to learn more about all belief systems – including their own.

-At the beginning of each semester, students are able to sign-up for a number of Campus Ministry-related activities, from participating in Masses as a lector or Eucharistic minister, singing or playing an instrument during service, or belonging to a prayer group.
+At the beginning of each semester, students can sign up for Campus Ministry-related activities such as participating in Masses as a lector or Eucharistic minister, singing or playing an instrument during service, or belonging to a prayer group.

 A number of retreats and events are held each semester as well, including the Busy Student Retreat, which takes place on-campus amidst your regular activities, and SOJOURN, a retreat for new Ambrose students who want to get to know each other and learn how to become more involved in opportunities for spiritual growth and community service.

 A Catholic Mass is held every day at various times in Christ the King Chapel.